cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

-I also cannot stress enough how wrong it is to allow all those Web API features by default and removing the power of decision from the user and moving it to the website owners and corporations.
+I also cannot stress enough how wrong it is to allow all those Web API features by default and removing the power of decision from the user and moving it to the website owners and financially motivated corporations.

-If somebody was listening to you with a microphone on the street, all the time pushing it into your face and trying to sell you shit you don't need and taking notes when you kiss your girlfriend... would you tolerate it?
+If somebody was listening to you with a microphone on the street, all the time pushing the mic right into your face and trying to sell you online casino-related shit you don't need and taking notes when you kiss your girlfriend... would you tolerate it?

 Probably not.

 Why are you tolerating it in the Web then?
 I mean, come on.
 You gotta have to wonder how Google and Palantir get their data at some point.
 They are "free" as in "self-prostitution" for a reason.

 This has to change.
-And if Browser devs aren't willing to listen, I have to change it myself because it's what I believe in.
-I wouldn't be better than them when I would blindly accept it and don't care about it.
+And if Web Browser devs aren't willing to listen, I have to change it myself.

 ## The Semantic Web